Shannen Doherty: Later work: 2002–2024

-Doherty starred in FEARnet's animated web series Mari-Kari, which launched on June 3, 2010.
+Doherty starred in Fearnet's animated web series Mari-Kari, which launched on June 3, 2010.
 Mari and Kari are identical twins, but Kari is already dead and is a ghost.
 Doherty voiced both Mari and Kari in the eight-episode show.

 On July 21, 2011, WE tv announced that Doherty would star in a one-hour reality series that would follow her and her fiancé, Kurt Iswarienko, as they planned their wedding.
 The show, Shannen Says, premiered on April 10, 2012.

-Later in 2012, Doherty became a spokesperson for Education Connection, and appeared in an episode of The New Normal as her character Brenda Walsh from Beverly Hills, 90210.

 On July 24, 2014, it was announced that Doherty and her former Charmed co-star Holly Marie Combs would star in their own road-trip reality show called Off the Map with Shannen & Holly, which premiered on Great American Country on January 2, 2015.
-The six-episode series followed the pair traveling across southeastern United States, with stops in Kentucky, Tennessee, Mississippi, Alabama, Georgia and Florida.
+The six-episode series followed the pair traveling across southeastern United States, with stops in Kentucky, Tennessee, Mississippi, Alabama, Georgia, and Florida.
 Viewers were able to vote on activities in which Doherty and Combs engaged at each destination on Great American Country's official website.

 In November 2016, Doherty joined the cast of a Heathers television series, originally set to air on Paramount Network in March 2018.
 She played the mother of one of the new generation of "Heathers", different from the character of Heather Duke that she originated in the 1989 film.
 However, the Parkland school shooting affected the show's premiere, which was delayed because of its dark tone and themes of high school violence.
 In June 2018, the network chose to pull the show altogether.
 Ultimately, the series aired over five nights in October 2018.

 Doherty once more reprised her role of Brenda Walsh for the six-episode sequel BH90210, which debuted August 7, 2019, on FOX.
-The same year, she was in the movie Undateable John, starring Daryl Hannah, Tom Arnold and Margaret Cho.
+The same year, she was in the movie Undateable John, starring Daryl Hannah, Tom Arnold, and Margaret Cho.

-In 2021, she was in the movie Fortress starring Jesse Metcalfe, Bruce Willis, Chad Michael Murray, Kelly Greyson, Ser'Darius Blain The film was released in select theaters and on video on demand by Lionsgate Films on December 17, 2021.
+In 2021, she was in the movie Fortress starring Jesse Metcalfe, Bruce Willis, Chad Michael Murray, and Kelly Greyson.
+The film was released in select theaters and on video on demand by Lionsgate Films in December 2021.

+Other ventures

+In 1995, Doherty became the face of K-beauty cosmetics in South Korea, under a $250,000 contract, according to the Los Angeles Times.

+In early 2009, she became an art director for Pasadena Magazine.
+In November 2009, Doherty was the guest of honor at Disneyland Paris to kick off the Christmas season.

+In December 2023, she launched her podcast Let’s Be Clear with Shannen Doherty, produced by iHeartRadio.